 The Problem with (Most) Hygrometers for Humidors

-Just because the hygrometer is giving you a humidification reading you like (65-70%) doesn’t always mean you can trust it as accurate.
+Just because the hygrometer is giving you a humidification reading you like (65-70 percent) doesn’t always mean you can trust it as accurate.
 That reading might not be representative of the actual humidification levels.
 This problem can be caused for a variety of reasons, from a faulty hygrometer to a poorly placed sensor to the placement of the hygrometer itself.

 To understand better, let’s look closer at analog and digital hygrometers to understand why they fluctuate.

-Analog Hygrometer
+Analog Hygrometer for Humidors

 Digital Hygrometer for Humidors

-While analog gets a bad rap for inaccuracy, the truth is that many digital hygrometers aren’t always that much better, and those problems generally originate with faulty seals.
-Consider: if you have a digital hygrometer built into the wall of your humidor, the sensor is on the inside of the humidor, taking an internal reading.
+If you have a digital hygrometer built into the wall of your humidor, the sensor is on the inside of the humidor, taking an internal reading.
 If, however, the outward-facing hygrometer isn’t sealed properly, air from outside the humidor can compromise the reading.

-Without proper rubber gaskets to seal the hygrometer from the outside airflow, you lose the functionality of the hygrometer–which is to provide an isolated, unaffected measurement inside the humidor.
 Here’s a test: simply blow on the screen of your digital hygrometer from the outside.
 If there is a fluctuation in relative humidity, that means the additional airflow is somehow affecting the sensor’s reading.
 Not good.

 Sensor Placement

-Consider where the sensor is located and the type of fluctuation that may occur: too close to the humidor walls, and the outside temperature might affect its reading.
-Too close to the humidification source, and the sensor is likely to detect higher humidity levels.
+Consider where the sensor is located and the type of fluctuation that may occur.
+Placed far from the humidifier, and the reading will reflect lower humidification levels.
+Too close to the humidifier, and the sensor is likely to detect higher humidity levels.
 Placed at the top or bottom of a deep humidor?
-It’s anyone’s guess.
-Each humidor will have a sweet spot where the hygrometer can take an accurate, representative reading of the air your cigars are consistently exposed to.
+It's likely relative to its proximity to the humidifier.

 When discussing Klaro humidor design with Ian Bennett, he mentioned a design fix they implemented early in the development of some of their iconic humidors: the need to extend the hygrometer’s sensor further into the humidor to take a more representative reading.
 You can see their most recent approach to this issue with the placement (and mobility) of the hygrometer in the new KOBI humidor: You’ll notice that the hygrometer is inside the humidor, at a middle depth, and can be moved across that plane based on where you have your cigars stored.